UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

     ??? bug "Can't see the `setup` task"

-        If you can't see the `setup` task, close and reopen VS Code before rerunning the `Tasks: Run Task` command.
+        If you can't see the `setup` task, run the `Developer: Reload Window` command then rerun the `Tasks: Run Task` command.
         This may occur when Sailbot Workspace is opened for the first time.

 ## Setup Sailbot Workspace in a GitHub Codespace